BlueMountainsAnalytics/bma_ont_biosec_2022/docs/CONDA_3.md

-# CondaHow-To
+# Conda How-To

 [{% octicon arrow-left height:32 class:"right left" vertical-align:middle aria-label:hi %}](CONDA_2.md) [{% octicon home height:32 class:"right left" aria-label:hi %}](index.md) [{% octicon arrow-right height:32 class:"right left" aria-label:hi %}](CONDA_4.md)

 ## Introduction to Conda

-Conda is a package manager that automates the installation of scripts, packges and dependencies in a user-friendly way.
+Conda is a package manager that automates the installation of scripts, packages and dependencies in a user-friendly way.
 IT uses the concept of *environments* that are independent and don't interact with each other, limiting the possibility of dependency or package conflicts.

 A usual conda workflow looks like this:
   <ul>